An introduction to the thought of Colin Bennett

 However such failures of vision are of course very natural, he writes with human understanding: “Science is the human view which would valiantly wish nature into being a completely serious, coherent, well-directed, fair-playing entity that has a clearly definable direction and purpose.”
 The fact that both the individual psychology and the “mass mind” accept this view implicitly without questioning is an example of our “collective not-seeing”.

-And yet the functional importance of waste in both mind and models of mind is [crucial].
+And yet the functional importance of waste in both mind and models of mind is crucial.
 Bennett’s own model is a modern digital one of the information dump, the information stream and the virus.
 Anomalies are illustrations of his model in operation: “Such terrifying visions are a fragmented waste … dumped information fields gradually decaying, like the contents of the waste-bin of a hard disc.
 The idea of mind needing such vast rubbish dumps is only starting to enter AI discussions.”
 Such waste materials, “rather than false in terms of old iron-age industrial logic, are more profitably looked at as forms of possible world-models, partial sets of almost-realized instructions which can behave like live tissue … in the most sensible, alert humans.”

-Bennett identified one irrepressible essence in human psychology: the hardened, wilful, voracious self-programmer.
-Humans are not just animals who reason, they are craving “animals who willingly form countless, outrageously speculative systems of reference.”
+Bennett identified one irrepressible essence in human psychology: the hardened, willful, voracious self-programmer.
+Humans are not just animals who reason, he argues, they are craving “animals who willingly form countless, outrageously speculative systems of reference.”
 To Bennett, we are “the only animals who can rapidly and consciously program and deprogram ourselves to reach a wide range of goals and group agendas.”
 In his essay “Managing Mystery” he comments, “Be it psychic phenomena or cinema screens, advertisements or quasi-religious mass-suggestion, no animal other than the human needs such a massive input of structured reality.”

 Man’s compulsive, self-programming, discursive consumption of ideological structures conflicts with another part of his psychology which is his devastating appetite for the very passive absorption of visual images and their “attached emotional fields.”
 This devastating but dormant mental appetite has erupted into life with the rise of Entertainment State.
 Media has accelerated a primal compulsion in humanity to live in and to reason or progress by images and Story Technology: “This vast semiconscious theatre within us makes nonsense of the theory of evolution.”